davidgasquez/handbook/Open Data.md

 ## Components

 ### Packaging
-- Distribution.
+- **Distribution**.
+Decentralized way.
+Could work in a closed network too!
-- Versioning.
+- **Versioning**.
 Should be able to manage diffs and incremental changes in a smart way.
 E.g: only storing the new rows or columns.
-- Permanence.
+- **Permanence**.
 Each version should be accessible and permanent.
-- Indexing.
+- **Indexing**.
+Should be easy to list datasets matching a certain pattern or reading from a certain source.
-- Formatting.
+- **Formatting**.
 Allow people to access the data in their preferred format (CSV, Parquet, ...)
+- **Social**.
+Stars, users, citations, visualizations, ...
 	- Importing datasets.
 Making possible to `data fork user/data`, improve something and publish the resulting dataset back.

 ### Storage
 - Use smart protocol for storing the data so rows/columns are not duplicated and new ones can be built on top of others.
-- Centralized and Decentralized.
+- Centralized (S3, GCS, ...) and Decentralized (IPFS, Hypercore, ...).
 - Support many types of data.
 Tables, Geospatial, Images, ...

 ### Transformations
 - Packaged Lambda transformations (WASM/Docker).
 	- For tabular data something like `dbt` might be better.
+- Defined as code.
+E.g: YAML files with the source datasets and the transformations.
+Similar to how Pachyderm/Kamu/Holium are doing these.
 - Can be run locally and remotely.

 ## Landscape